 According to the Chicago Sun Times, CTA bus crashes in 2015 and 2016 killed 5 people and injured more than 1,000 people.
 Theses crashes cost the taxpayers of the City of Chicago about $16 million in settlements, judgments, and expenses for those killed and injured.
 In total, injuries reported by the CTA included 550 bus rider injuries, 250 bus driver injuries, 200 driver injuries, 55 pedestrian injuries, and 20 bicyclist injuries.

 Buses, like CTA buses, can cause severe and painful injuries to the pedestrians they strike.
 The size of the vehicle striking the pedestrian determines the amount and type of injuries the pedestrian suffers.
 According to the Insurance Institute for Highway Safety, the most serious injuries result from pedestrians being hit by vehicle bumpers, vehicle hoods, or windshields.
 The higher up the impact, the more damage can be caused to the pedestrian’s organs and extremities.
 The National Highway Traffic Safety Administration (NHTSA) in 2013 put out data showing that pedestrians are more likely to be struck in a front impact by passenger cars and light trucks, and are more likely to be struck in rear impacts and right-side impacts by large trucks and buses.

 Being struck with a vehicle as a pedestrian can be dangerous and scary, especially if you are struck by a large vehicle like a bus.
 Injuries and the costs of treating those injuries can easily add up.
+For more information about pedestrian accidents, visit our page HERE.
 If you or a loved one has been injured as a pedestrian, contact the car accident lawyers at the law firm of John J. Malm & Associates to learn more about how you may be entitled to receive compensation for your injuries.